How to Keep a Steady Flow of Customers Rolling In

 1. Case studies on your website

-A marketing case study is one of the best ways to show your results & persuade potential customers to work with you.
+A marketing case study is one of the best ways to show your results and persuade potential customers to work with you.

-It highlights your success & walks prospects through a story of how you helped a customer solve problems & generated results.
+It highlights your success and walks prospects through a story of how you helped a customer solve problems and generated results.

 Your case study should build trust with a prospect.
 Use the “hero’s journey” to structure it.